Sempra Energy (NYSE:SRE) Releases FY 2022 Earnings Guidance

 Sempra Energy (NYSE:SRE) issued an update on its FY 2022 earnings guidance on Thursday morning.
 The company provided earnings per share (EPS) guidance of $8.100-$8.700 for the period, compared to the Thomson Reuters consensus estimate of $8.470.
 The company issued revenue guidance of -.Sempra Energy also updated its FY 2021 guidance to $7.750-$8.350 EPS.

-Sempra Energy (NYSE:SRE) last announced its earnings results on Thursday, August 5th.
-The utilities provider reported $1.63 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $1.59 by $0.04.
-The business had revenue of $2.74 billion during the quarter, compared to analysts’ expectations of $2.50 billion.
-Sempra Energy had a net margin of 34.58% and a return on equity of 10.55%.
-The firm’s revenue for the quarter was up 8.5% on a year-over-year basis.
-During the same quarter last year, the company posted $1.71 EPS.
-On average, equities research analysts expect that Sempra Energy will post 8.1 EPS for the current fiscal year.
+Sempra Energy (NYSE:SRE) last announced its quarterly earnings results on Thursday, August 5th.
+The utilities provider reported $1.63 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.59 by $0.04.
+The business had revenue of $2.74 billion for the quarter, compared to the consensus estimate of $2.50 billion.
+Sempra Energy had a return on equity of 10.40% and a net margin of 18.44%.
+The business’s revenue was up 8.5% on a year-over-year basis.
+During the same quarter last year, the business posted $1.71 EPS.
+Equities analysts anticipate that Sempra Energy will post 8.13 earnings per share for the current year.

-Several research firms have weighed in on SRE.
-Barclays raised their price objective on shares of Sempra Energy from $145.00 to $158.00 and gave the company an overweight rating in a research report on Tuesday, May 25th.
-BMO Capital Markets lowered their price objective on shares of Sempra Energy from $151.00 to $145.00 and set a market perform rating for the company in a research report on Friday, June 25th.
-Bank of America cut shares of Sempra Energy from a buy rating to a neutral rating and set a $135.00 price objective for the company. in a research report on Wednesday, June 30th.
-Wells Fargo & Company raised their price objective on shares of Sempra Energy from $148.00 to $152.00 and gave the company an overweight rating in a research report on Wednesday, June 30th.
-Finally, Mizuho raised their price objective on shares of Sempra Energy from $148.00 to $154.00 and gave the company a buy rating in a research report on Monday, June 28th.
-Four investment analysts have rated the stock with a hold rating and four have issued a buy rating to the company.
-The stock currently has a consensus rating of Buy and an average price target of $148.43.
+Several brokerages have recently issued reports on SRE.
+BMO Capital Markets lowered their price target on Sempra Energy from $151.00 to $145.00 and set a market perform rating on the stock in a research report on Friday, June 25th.
+Mizuho lifted their price target on Sempra Energy from $148.00 to $154.00 and gave the company a buy rating in a research report on Monday, June 28th.
+Barclays lifted their price target on Sempra Energy from $145.00 to $158.00 and gave the company an overweight rating in a research report on Tuesday, May 25th.
+KeyCorp lowered their price target on Sempra Energy from $141.00 to $140.00 and set an overweight rating on the stock in a research report on Thursday, July 1st.
+Finally, Bank of America cut Sempra Energy from a buy rating to a neutral rating and set a $135.00 price target on the stock. in a research report on Wednesday, June 30th.
+Four analysts have rated the stock with a hold rating and four have issued a buy rating to the company’s stock.
+Sempra Energy has an average rating of Buy and a consensus price target of $148.57.

 Sempra Energy is an energy-service holding company, which engages in the development and operation of energy infrastructure, and provision of electric and gas services.
 It operates through the following segments: San Diego Gas and Electric Company (SDG&E), Southern California Gas Company (SoCalGas), Sempra Texas Utilities, Sempra Mexico, and Sempra LNG.